easydns/chapps/README.md

 ## Outbound Services

 Policy services can be divided into those which work on outbound mail, and those which work on inbound mail.
-Some, possibly, might be applied to either flow, but nonesuch are part of this project yet.
+Some, possibly, might be applied to either flow, but none such are part of this project yet.
 Outbound items share some characteristics.

 Outbound mail, for our purposes, is assumed to originate with an authenticated user.
 That user may authenticate